UlisesPe22/Motorcycle_Multi_Dealership_Mangement_System/README.md

 From this document, we match the motorcycles that were captured in the first document and we asign color and series number to them, moreover, we transition it to a different status "incoming".

 ### Final Event -- Physical delivery
-This event produces a differetn artifact that we analyse.
+This event produces a different artifact that we analyse.
 Is a scanned picutre that has the infomration of the motorcycles that arrived.
 We match this information with the motorcycles marked as "incoming" and if the series numbers concide, then the motorcycle transtiosn to "in_stock".

 <div align="center">